PhD Mission Statement

 No Later Than 3 Weeks Before the Defense (earlier is better):

 - Email an electronic copy of your dissertation (PDF) and your abstract (formatted in Word) to the Graduate Academic Advisor (email@example.com).
 Email the completed Defense Scheduling Form (with all of the signatures) to the Graduate Academic Advisor.
 These steps must be finished 3 weeks (or more) before the actual day you defend.

 - Provide copies of your dissertation for each member of your committee.

 - After submitting your dissertation, the Graduate Academic Advisor will give feedback on any necessary changes to the formatting.

 Defense day or after:

-Students cannot apply for PhD graduation unless they have (a) completed all their coursework, (b) successfully proposed their dissertation, (c) satisfied their teaching requirement, and (d) satisfied their residency requirement, and (e) have a GPA of 3.0 or higher, and (f) have a current ecclesiastical endorsement.
+Students cannot apply for PhD graduation unless they have (a) completed all their coursework, (b) successfully completed qualifying process, (c) successfully proposed their dissertation, (d) satisfied their teaching requirement, and (e) satisfied their residency requirement, and (f) have a GPA of 3.0 or higher, and (g) have a current ecclesiastical endorsement.

 The University requires all students to register for at least 2 credit hours during the semester in which they complete the submission of their electronic thesis or dissertation (ETD).
 If students miss the graduation deadlines for any given semester they must register for at least 2 hours or pay the equivalent minimum registration fee and will graduate the following semester.